Hobbenhopf/input-extender/README.md

 ```
  var config = {
     resizeDelay: 0, // delay before the resize actually triggers in milliseconds
-    initialInputShrinkWidth: 42,  // the number of pixels the width of the input field is decreased during the extension
+    estimatedInputWidthReduction: 42,  // the estimated number of pixels the width of the input field is decreased during the extension
-    inputShrinkWidth: 4, // the number of pixels the width of the input field is decreased in the beforeResize Function
+    inputWidthReductionOnFocus: 4, // the number of pixels the width of the input field is decreased on the focus event

     beforeElements: {
         class: "" // the css class(es) added to the beforeElements span